How life insurance commissions work in Nepal

 Renewal commission drops sharply after year one

-Year 1 commission on endowment is 35%.
-From year 4 onwards, it falls to 5%.
+Year-one commission on a long-term endowment is up to 25%.
+By year 3 it falls to 5%.
 An agent who sells you a new policy every few years — advising you to surrender the old one — earns far more than an agent who simply services a long-running policy.
 Watch for unsolicited "upgrade" advice.

 Churning your policy is illegal — and costs you money

 Churning means advising you to surrender a running policy and buy a new one without a genuine financial benefit to you.
 It resets your surrender timeline to zero, you lose accumulated bonuses, and the agent collects another year-one commission.
-NIA regulations prohibit churning.
+Churning is prohibited.
 If your agent suggests this, ask for a written cost-benefit comparison first.

 You must receive a Benefit Illustration before you sign

 A Benefit Illustration is a document showing your projected premiums, maturity value, and surrender values at years 3, 5, 10, and maturity.
-NIA requires agents to provide this before policy issuance — not after.
+Agents are required to provide this before policy issuance — not after.
 If you haven't seen one, ask before signing anything.
 An agent who cannot or will not produce one is not complying with regulations.

 Verbal promises are legally worthless